I mean, come on, technically, it’s just an old building and not even that old.

 I showed dad sports editor Bill Dwyre’s old corner office and pointed to the cubicle where I was sitting, 10 feet outside that office, in October of 1995.

-That was the day Gene Wojciechowski, our national college football and basketball writer, abruptly announced he was leaving for the Chicago Tribune.
+That was the day Gene Wojciechowski, our national college football and basketball writer, abruptly announced he was leaving for another paper.

 Dwyre put out a terse statement on the transaction—Dwyre was pissed.
 I think Geno still keeps a copy of his send-off notice pasted to his mirror: “Gene Wojciechowski has accepted a job with the Chicago Tribune.
 His last day is Thursday.”